Consumption Reporting

 Interview Set

-is a set of respondents
+An Interview Set is a set of respondents

 including their interview and consumption data.